-- 10.7 million of patients with asthma have reported having at least one asthma attack in the past year
+10.7 million of patients with asthma have reported having at least one asthma attack in the past year

-- Asthma costs $56 billion every year in medicine, hospitalizations, missed school days, and missed work days
+Asthma costs $56 billion every year in medicine, hospitalizations, missed school days, and missed work days

-- There are 15.3 million hospital visits for asthma annually
+There are 15.3 million hospital visits for asthma annually

-- Asthma is responsible for 1.8 million emergency room visits every year
+Asthma is responsible for 1.8 million emergency room visits every year

-- Asthma is the leading cause of student absences at a rate of 10.5 million days a year
+Asthma is the leading cause of student absences at a rate of 10.5 million days a year

-Benefits of careful management:
+Benefits of preventative care:

-- Improved patient satisfaction and productivity
+Improved patient satisfaction and quality of life